 Does Wailea offer job and lifestyle opportunities?

 Job opportunities in Wailea are limited, primarily centered around the tourism and hospitality industries.
 Those seeking employment in other sectors may face challenges.
-However, Wailea's vibrant community and breathtaking scenery provide a unique lifestyle that appeals to many.
+However, Wailea's more active local rhythm and breathtaking scenery provide a unique lifestyle that appeals to many.
 Residents enjoy access to stunning beaches, outdoor activities, and a relaxed pace of life.

 What caution flags should potential movers consider?